 My approach to beta reading: My approach is based on admiration for the courage it takes to write a book and the pleasure of joining the author on their journey.
 I can put myself in the shoes of the reader, but I can also empathise with the author, which would help me to understand what they are trying to achieve, and to be sensitive in my feedback.

-Favourite genres: Crime, true crime, thrillers, historical, humour, fiction
+Genres I read: Crime, true crime, thrillers, historical, humour, fiction, Horror.

-Favorite authors: Margaret Atwood, Carlos Ruiz Zafón, Gabriel García Márquez, PG Wodehouse, Arnaldur Indridason
+Favourite authors: Margaret Atwood, Carlos Ruiz Zafón, Gabriel García Márquez, PG Wodehouse, Arnaldur Indridason.

 Am I an author?
 No.